gsoosk/VirtualNetworkRouting/README.md

 # Virtual Network Routes

-This project representing a virtual network routing among virtual nodes that connecting together via interfaces.
-Each packet goes to its destination using routing algorithms and find its way between nodes.
+This project is representing a virtual network routing among virtual nodes that connecting via interfaces.
+Each packet goes to its destination using routing algorithms and finds its way between nodes.
 It uses [Distance Vector](https://en.wikipedia.org/wiki/Distance-vector_routing_protocol) routing protocol for routing and forwarding messages.
-It also supports `Traceroute` command to find nodes and interfaces.
+It also supports the `Traceroute` command to find nodes and interfaces.

 ## How to run